 - Place your signup form inside a popup.

 - Add a newsletter signup checkbox to any form.

 Here’s an example of that signup checkbox below:

-Simply open the online event registration form template, connect your payment provider, publish it to your site, and you’ll be selling tickets and raising funds online in no time.
+This template is ready for you to use as-is or to customize to suit your purposes.
+All you need to do is select a payment gateway, publish it to your site, and you’ll be selling tickets and raising funds in no time.

-And you’ll be able to track attendees easily because their contact information will be stored, making throwing your event much simpler and more organized.
+You can track attendees easily because their contact information will be stored in your dashboard, making your event management simpler and more organized.

 By adding a file upload field to your form, you can gather pictures of your volunteers right when they sign up for an event.

 Using a volunteer’s image on their name tag can be a good security measure, especially if you’re volunteering in places like hospitals or nursing facilities.
 It helps to ensure that the volunteer is who they say they are.

 Looking for more template ideas to keep everyone safe?